 Reese, Young help Maryland beat Minnesota 81-46

-MINNEAPOLIS — Julian Reese made 8 of 10 shots from the field and finished with 16 points, Jahmir Young added 14 points on 6-of-9 shooting and Maryland beat Minnesota 81-46 Saturday night, handing the Golden Gophers' their eighth consecutive loss.
+BALTIMORE- Julian Reese made 8 of 10 from the field and finished with 16 points, Jahmir Young added 14 points on 6-of-9 shooting and Maryland beat Minnesota 81-46, the Golden Gophers' eighth consecutive loss.

 The Terrapins have won four games in a row and five of their last six.

-Reese hit a jumper to open the scoring and the Terrapins never trailed.
-Donald Carey hit a 3-pointer to spark a 10-2 spurt that made it 19-8 and Martinez hit 3-pointers 16 seconds apart in a 16-2 run that culminated when Scott made a 3-pointer to stretch the lead to 22 with 5:46 left before halftime.

-Maryland shot 52% (33 of 63) from the field and tied its season low with five turnovers.
+Maryland shot 52% (33 of 63) from the field, tied its season low with five turnovers and led by as many as 42 points.
+Maryland's mini road trip continues Tuesday night with a match-up against Michigan State in East Lansing.

-Jahari Long hit a 3-pointer to cap a 10-1 spurt and give the Terrapins their largest lead of the game at 78-36 with four minutes to play.

-Jamison Battle, who had scored at least 20 points in back-to-back games for the Gophers, finished with five points on 2-of-9 shooting in 39 minutes.

 for more features.